 - help to prevent conflict over resources by protecting the environment and by supporting environmental education; form coalitions with other peace and anti-war activists.

-Some IAW history:
+Some IAW History in Peace:

 The International Woman Suffrage Alliance,(IWSA), now International Alliance of Women, from its inception in 1904, stood for the right of women to vote, for equal citizenship, and the equal sharing of rights and responsibilities.